wp-plugins/schreikasten/readme.txt

 acount (see above) if you need one.
 Activate the timer system to automatically update the shoutbox content.
 If you want, drop the widget.

-Create the page (not a post) where you want the chat room and add the tag __[sk-shoutbox]__ where you need it.
+Create the page or post where you want the chat room and add the tag __[sk-shoutbox]__ where you need it.
 Remember to add a link to the feed if you want your users to have access to it.

-Finally, add the next line at the endo of your wp-config.php file.
+Finally, add the next line at the end of your wp-config.php file.

 define('SK_CHAT', 'http://url-to-your-chat-room');